vaddi/d1mini_node/README.md

 4. Compile and Upload the Sketch
 5. Place Device to desired destination.
 6. Plugin all Sensors (Pinout for DHT11 & DHT22 in *.ino File)
-7. After plugin the Device will run in Setupmode (On Start LED blinks 3 times).
-Just grab a Phone and connect to the Wifi named `esp_setup`.
+7. Start the Device, it will run now in Setupmode (On Start the LED blinks 3 times).
+Just grab a Computer/Phone and connect to the Wifi named `esp_setup`.
-8. After connection, they should open a Captive Page in the Browser in wich you can setup the Device by set SSID, Wifi Password, Hostname (DNS Name) and Other Stuff like connected Sensors.
+8. After connected, a Captive Page should open in a Browser in wich you can setup the Device by set SSID, Wifi Password, Hostname (DNS Name).
 9. After Submit the Device will do a Reboot and should then connected as Client into the desired Wifi Network.

-If failed to connect to the Network, Compile by Clear EEPROM (`tools` -> `Erease Flash` -> `All Flash Contents`) and try again.

 \* Device Path For example, depend on your System and can has another path